IorioD/Maas4You/README.md

 4. If it’s the FIRST START, visit https://localhost:8443/auth to configure the application's Keycloak realm.
 5. Visit https://localhost:8443/maas4you to access the application.
 6. To visit the MailHog page and interact with its UI, visit http://localhost:8025/

+Demo images are available on Dockerhub:

+- `iori0d/keycloak_database_cont`: manages users and admin registered in Keycoak
+- `iori0d/maas4you_keycloak_cont`: IAM used to access the application
+- `iori0d/maas4you_vault_cont`: Vault securing application database access data to
+- `iori0d/vault_proxy_cont`: proxy used to securely access vault via https
+- `iori0d/maas4you_database_cont`: database of trips inserted via the application
+- `iori0d/maas4you_proxy_cont`: proxy used to securely access application via https
+- `iori0d/maas4you_cont`: application itself
+- `iori0d/admin_mailhog_cont`: mockup mail server used to verify the keycloak admin account

 ### 1. Application index and login (via keycloak) pages: